Travel guide

 • Immediate coverage: when crossing from France to Italy or from Germany to Austria, the network changes automatically without you having to do anything.

 Is there any scenario where it's not worth it?
-If your "30-day" trip to Europe is actually 10 days in Greece and 20 days teleworking from Lisbon with good fixed Wi-Fi, a smaller plan or a local Portuguese SIM might be cheaper.
-But for the traveler who constantly crosses borders, the monthly eSIM is the smartest option.
+If your "30 days" in Europe are actually 10 days in Greece and 20 days working remotely from Lisbon with good fixed Wi-Fi, perhaps a smaller plan or a local Portuguese SIM might be cheaper.
+But for the traveler constantly crossing borders, the monthly eSIM is the smartest option.

 How much data will you use in 30 days in Europe?